finos/FDC3/docs/api-bridging/spec.md

 ## Interactions between Desktop Agents
+The use of Desktop Agent Bridging affects how a desktop agent must handle FDC3 API calls.
+Details on how this affects the FD3 API and how a deskttop agent should interact with other agents over the bridge are provided below in this section.

 ### Handling FDC3 calls When Bridged

+#### WIP
-* DAs that are bridged will need to wait for responses from other DAs before responding to API calls.
+Destkop Agents that are bridged will need to wait for responses from other DAs before responding to API calls.
   * for resilience, this may mean defining timeouts...

 ### Identifying Desktop Agents Identity and Message Sources